 Sleep specialists are specialist doctors who diagnose and treat patients with sleep problems.

-Family and Medical Histories
+Family and Medical History for Sleep Apnea Diagnosis

 At the time of your appointment with your doctor you’ll be asked specific questions regarding how well you function during the day, and how well you sleep at night.
 You should take your partner or family member with you to this appointment (or taken their written report with you) because the doctor will need to know how often and how loudly you snore, and how often you make choking or gasping sounds during sleep: things that obviously you won’t be aware of, therefore you need another person’s input.

-Your doctor will also want to know if other family members have been diagnosed with this disorder, or suffered from the symptoms of Sleep Apnea.
+Your doctor will also want to know if other family members have been diagnosed with this disorder, or suffered from the symptoms of sleep apnea.
 Unfortunately most people are never diagnosed, and certainly are not aware of their symptoms.

 If you have a child who you believe may be suffering from Sleep Apnea, be sure to discuss this with your doctor.